3 unique assignments given by professors in the College of Business

 “If you’re in the agency business or working in marketing, the ground underneath you is changing hourly, so it’s imperative to keep up with industry trends,” said Dahlen.
 “I try to teach them that before they get to the real world.”

-Dahlen doesn’t have to call on anyone to present their news; students look forward to participating.
-They’ve brought up topics such as the upsides and downfalls of systems that measure Super Bowl Commercial success, effectiveness of videos, and product launches—just to name a few.
+Dahlen doesn’t even have to call on anyone to present their news because students are so eager to participate.
+They’ve discussed various topics, including the upsides and downfalls of systems that measure Super Bowl Commercial success, effectiveness of videos, and product launches.

-Last semester, they discussed Chipotle’s reaction to its E. coli outbreak in depth, while trying to determine why some students received their free burrito coupon quicker than others.
-The class concluded that the address entered determined when the coupon would arrive; larger markets received their coupons sooner.
+One semester, they had an in-depth discussion about Chipotle’s reaction to its E. coli outbreak, with a focus on trying to determine why some students received their free burrito coupon quicker than others.
+The class concluded that larger markets received their coupons sooner and the different addresses of students suggested different arrival dates.

 “The breaking news section of Professor Dahlen's class is my favorite part of the class.
 We’re able to engage with each other and stay up-to-date with current events and trends,” said Sean Masters ’17.
 “In college, I’ve never had time to really sit down and see what is going on in the world, and this is a great way to change that.”

-Still don’t believe it’s effective?
-Do the math.
-Six or seven students present each week of class, and there are 15 weeks of class per semester.
-All in all, students learn more than 70 things they wouldn’t have otherwise from “breaking news.”
+The effectiveness of this exercise is proven through the participation rates.
+More specifically, six or seven students present each week, and there are 15 weeks of class per semester.
+Overall, students learn about more than 70 new topics during “breaking news,” that they otherwise wouldn’t have been exposed to.